Food Combining Theory: Fact, or Fiction?

-Consider the entire classes of whole foods you’re reactive to, as temporary eliminations, until you heal your intestines and colon.)
+Consider the entire classes of whole foods you’re reactive to, as temporary eliminations until you heal your intestines and colon.

 5. Decrease or eliminate your consumption of poultry, beef, pork, seafood, and eggs.

-They are not easily digested by humans, and they contain added hormones, antibiotics, steroids—and even pus and blood from the cow, in modern dairy production.
+They are not easily digested by humans, and they contain added hormones, antibiotics, steroids, and even pus and blood from the cow, in modern dairy production.

 These foods aren’t just “empty calories.”
 They’re also gluey in the gut, slowing digestion and harming your ability to digest food, over the course of a lifetime.

-Learn more about the anti-diet she followed, in a free video masterclass she teaches about how to regain your energy, ideal weight, and stable mood with a whole-foods lifestyle.
+Learn more about the anti-diet she followed in a free video masterclass.
+She teaches about how to regain your energy, ideal weight, and stable mood with a whole-foods lifestyle.

-Disclosure: This post may contain Affiliate links that help support the GSG mission without costing you extra.
+Disclosure: This post may contain affiliate links that help support the GSG mission without costing you extra.
 I recommend only companies and products that I use myself.